raul-izquierdo/english/sources/phrasal verbs/Phrasal Verbs.md

     = asciende a/llega a la cifra de `The cost will often run into thousands of pounds` = chocar con `He wasn't looking and ran into a lamppost`
         - _walk into_ es choque más suave
-    = encontrarse con alguien/algo inesperado `I ran into an old colleague at the shops` - `I ran into problems with the project`
+    = encontrarse/toparse con (persona o problemas) `I ran into an old colleague at the shops` - `I ran into problems with the project`
-        - más sorpresa o inesperado que _come across_ (qué coincidencia!!) run out of = quedarse sin `We ran out of milk` - `I ran out of time` - `He ran out of money`
+        - come across es para toparse con cosas o situaciones run out of = quedarse sin `We ran out of milk` - `I ran out of time` - `He ran out of money`